lukask8/node-bash-script/README.md

 # node-bash-script
-No more Perl, Python, ... just JS
+No more Perl, Python, ... just JS.

 On linux you can execute any NodeJS script easily with:
 ```
  $ node app.js.sh
 ```
 or better with:
 ```
  $ ./app.js.sh
 ```